sladkovm/sladkovm.github.io/_posts/2017-11-09-If-Ronde-van-Vlaanderen-Cyclo-was-a-race.markdown

 [![Velometria Ronde Van Vlaanderen Cyclo 141]({{site.url}}/assets/2017-11-09-RVV-Cyclo/rvv_141.gif)](http://velometria.com/events/rvv-141-cyclo-2017)

-If you took part in the event now you can compare your finishing time with other cyclist and estimate how high would you rank if the *Toertocht* was a race.
+If you took part in the event you can compare your finishing time with other cyclist and estimate how high would you rank if the *Toertocht* was a race.

 For registered *Strava* users the *Velometria* will also analyze your recent cycling performance and would try to predict the *finishing time* if the event was held today.